Algerian nationalism: Defining the nation

 The many and versatile events of the war of liberation in Algeria (see Algerian war) between 1954 - 1962, one of the longest and bloodiest decolonisation struggles, have in different ways shaped past and present ideas about the Algerian nation.
-Both warring parties resorted extensively to violence, and the collective memory of torture during the Algerian war of Independence still lingers heavily on the national identity of Algeria.
+Both warring parties resorted extensively to violence, and the collective memory of torture during the Algerian War of Independence still lingers heavily on the national identity of Algeria.

-The FLN was after some time more or less the predominant organisation in the national struggle against France, however support of the national liberation rested partly on a cornerstone of intimidation, aimed at promoting compliance from the native population.
-To be seen as a pro-French Muslim - a “béni-oui-oui” could cause immediate retribution.
-Spurred by i.e. internal political turmoil partly caused by an enormous presence of the French army, an effect of a vote in of special powers by the National Assembly, FLN was under severe pressure in the late 50s.
-The nation was torn between an extremely aggressive coloniser and an FLN who claimed to embody the struggle of the people.
+The FLN was, after some time, more or less the predominant organisation in the national struggle against France; however, support of the national liberation rested partly on a cornerstone of intimidation, aimed at promoting compliance from the native population.
+To be seen as a pro-French Muslim—a "béni-oui-oui"—could cause immediate retribution.
+Spurred by, i.e., internal political turmoil partly caused by an enormous presence of the French army, an effect of a vote in of special powers by the National Assembly, FLN was under severe pressure in the late 50s.
+The nation was torn between a highly aggressive coloniser and an FLN that claimed to embody the people's struggle.
+Before, during, and after the Algerian war Algerian nationalism was heavily influenced by Pan-Arabism and Arab nationalism.
+These ideologies spread from the Middle East, and were promoted by popular foreign Arab nationalist figures like Gamal Abdel Nasser.
+The FLN, especially after independence, espoused Arabism and began the Arabization process of the country as a way to combat "colonial divides" created by France, which, however, led to the estrangement of Berber areas, and unrest.